simonovAlexey/votingSystem/README.md

-# The voting system for quality of  the restaurants
+# The voting system for quality of restaurants

 Design and implement a JSON API using Hibernate/Spring/SpringMVC (or Spring-Boot).